aselshall/eds/L/L1/installing_python.md

 ```
 This will return to you the Python version that you have installed (e.g., Python 3.11.5).

 **Note:** Make sure you that you have a 64-bit system.
-If you do not know: Use the search icon near `Start Menu` and search for `About` that will take you to`Settings`: `About` where you can know if you have a 32-bit or 64-bit processor.
+If you do not know: Use the search icon near "Start Menu" and search for "About" that will take you to"Settings": "About" where you can know if you have a 32-bit or 64-bit processor.

 ### 2. Install and run Jupyterlab
 You do not want to use Python in a back screen, so you need to install a graphical user interface(GUI).
 For programming languages, a GUI is called interactive development environment (IDE).
 The IDE that we will use for this course is [Jupyterlab](https://jupyter.org/), which is an open-source IDE for Python, Julia, R, MATLAB/Octave, and few other programming languages.